 The Health Plan uses education as a tool to ensure our members receive the highest quality of care by you, the provider.
 We achieve this through periodic reminders, updates and by communicating various compliance topics to facilitate our preventative approach.

 - Compliance and FWA training should be completed annually.
 Training may be completed through your own internal compliance program or by using training documents provided by The Health Plan.

 - Annual D-SNP training and attestation are required if you provide health care services to five or more of The Health Plan’s D-SNP members in the prior quarter.
-Your provider engagement representative will contact you to inform you of the requirement to complete training and provide you with the training materials and attestation form.
+Your practice management consultants will contact you to inform you of the requirement to complete training and provide you with the training materials and attestation form.

 - Centers for Medicare and Medicaid Services (CMS) require that all providers complete cultural competency training.

 - Training should be completed within 90 days of the initial hire date or the effective date of contracting and at least annually thereafter.

 - You are required to maintain evidence of training for 10 years.
 This may be in the form of attestations, training logs or other means determined by you to best represent completion of these obligations.